nalinraut/Machine-Learning/README.md

 # Machine-Learning
-Folder <b>digits: </b> The folder consists of algorithms for clustering given digits into 10 classes namely '0' to '9'
+Folder <b>digits: </b> The folder consists of algorithms for clustering given digits into 10 classes namely '0' to '9' using the scikit-learn library

 Folder <b>Logistic_Regressions </b> The folder consists a regression algorithm to classify the data in 'realdata.csv'.